 Just like CR, PR also goes through a turnover.
 Since examining this turnover is part of this work, we describe it in some detail here, similar to how we summarize prior work on CR in Sec.~\ref{sec:cr}.
 At a fixed $\NW$, the (stroboscopic NESS) current exhibits the following regimes as $\tau$ varies: \begin{itemize} \item {\em Small--$\tau$} or {\em Zeno} regime.
 In this regime, the refresh time is too short, suppressing coherence between the extended reservoir and $\qs$ that is necessary for a current to flow.
 This effectively decouples the extended reservoirs, resulting in a current decreasing with $\tau$.
 The situation here is the Zeno effect.
 It will occur when the refresh frequency is faster than the timescales for flow from/to $\ql$ and $\qr$.
 The rise time, $\tau^\star = \pi/\qw$, for an electronic reservoir of bandwidth $\qw$, see Ref.~\onlinecite{zwolak_communication_2018}, plays this role for our example.
 During this time, the interfacial currents increase linearly after the reservoirs are put into contact with the system.
 The refresh cuts off this increase.
 This regime is analogous to the large--$\gamma$ regime for CR, as seen in Fig.~\ref{fig:4}(b).

-\item {\em Moderately--small--$\tau$} or {\em Overly--coherent--$\qs$} regime.
+\item {\em Moderately--small--$\tau$} or {\em overly--coherent--$\qs$} regime.
 This regime has no analog in CR.
 Here, particles flow into the system, but their coherence with the reservoir is destroyed by the refresh before coherence between all parts of $\ql\qs\qr$ is sufficient to have natural current flow.
 The regime emerges from interplay between multiple timescales and phenomena.
 For smaller $\tau$, current oscillations due to Gibbs phenomenon~\cite{zwolak_communication_2018} at the system--reservoir interface influence the NESS current as the refresh can come at points near the maximum or minimum of the oscillations.
 Simultaneously, this leaves excess moving particles within the $\qs$ that oscillate---i.e., remnants of the current that are coherent in $\qs$ but incoherent with $\ql\qr$.
 As a result, the current will vary depending on the interplay between $\qs$ timescales and $\tau$.
 In particular, there will be a transit time across $\qs$ of $\TS=\NS/2v_\qs$ set by the Lieb--Robinson bound.
 This creates oscillations in the NESS current as $\tau$ varies, as seen in Fig.~\ref{fig:4}(b), with a distinct minimum at $\TS$.
 At larger multiples of $\TS$, there are also oscillations, but their visibility will be model dependent.
 Additional timescales within $\ql\qs\qr$ could potentially play a role for more complex models.
 When moving away from the PR into ARC, this regime defines the cut between PR--like and CR--like behavior, as we discuss extensively in the main text.

-\item {\em Intermediate--$\tau$} or {\em Physical} regime.
-In this regime, the refresh time is sufficiently long to support the formation of the intrinsic, physical current.
-That is, the coherence across $\ql\qs\qr$ is long range.
-In this regime, a plateau in the current develops and increases in size with $\NW$.
-This plateau is a reflection of the quasi--steady state that forms within microcanonical---closed $\ql\qs\qr$--- approaches~\cite{ventra_transport_2004,bushong_approach_2005,chien_landauer_2014}, of which PR is most similar.
-It is in this regime that the current---typically the most important observable---accurately captures the current in the true NESS.
-The approximate NESS will also approach $\rhoo$.
-Extending this plateau is directly the limit $\NW \to \infty$.
+\item {\em Intermediate--$\tau$} or {\em physical} regime.
+In this regime, the refresh time is sufficient to support the formation of the intrinsic, physical current.
+That is, the coherence across $\ql\qs\qr$ is global.
+A plateau in the current develops and increases in size with $\NW$.
+This plateau is a reflection of the quasisteady state that forms within microcanonical---closed $\ql\qs\qr$--- approaches~\cite{ventra_transport_2004,bushong_approach_2005,chien_landauer_2014}, of which PR is most similar.
+It is in this regime that the current---typically the most important observable---accurately captures the true NESS current.
+As well, the approximate NESS approaches $\rhoo$.
+Extending the plateau is the limit $\NW \to \infty$.